git-pull/tao-of-tmux/manuscript/02-overview.md

 1. The text realm
 2. The graphical realm

-Tmux resides in the text realm.
+tmux resides in the text realm.
 This is about fixed-width fonts and that old fashioned black terminal.

 ## So what does tmux help me do in the terminal?